 Read more: What’s new on Netflix

 Here’s a quick look at the current Netflix price plans, including how much they cost and what they have to offer.
-You can sign up for the service, with a 30 day free trial for new subscribers, at the link below
+You can sign up for the service via the link below.

 Netflix plans and pricing

 Netflix plans are designed to cover not just the number of people that can share your account, but your video streaming quality as well.
 So how much does each of the Netflix plans cost, and what exactly are your membership options in 2020?
 Let’s jump right in.

 What you get: With a Basic Netflix plan, you really do just get the basics.
 It’s perfect for a casual media consumer who lives alone, though.
 The $9 price tag gets you access to the streaming service on one screen, in regular definition — no HD.

 What you get: A Standard Netflix plan is perfect for couples who might want to be watching TV simultaneously in different rooms.
 You get access to the streaming service on up to two screens, and in HD, if you choose.

 What you get: Premium Netflix gets you everything available with a Standard Netflix plan, but you can stream on up to four screens simultaneously, and also have the option of watching your favorite shows and movies in HD or even 4K.
 Perfect for a family or serious cinephile wanting the very best image quality.